1967 Stanley Cup playoffs: (2) Montreal Canadiens vs. (4) New York Rangers

 Montreal earned the second seed with 77 points.
 New York earned the fourth seed with 72 points.
 This was the eighth playoff series between these two teams, with New York winning four of their seven previous series.
 Their most recent series had come in the 1957 semifinals, where Montreal defeated New York in five games.
 Montreal earned sixteen out of twenty-eight points in this year's regular season series.

 Montreal defeated the Rangers in a four-game sweep.

 Finals

 The Montreal Canadiens were the two-time defending Stanley Cup champions.
 In the 1966 Stanley Cup Finals, Montreal defeated Detroit in six games.
 This was their 24th Stanley Cup Finals overall, having won the championship fourteen times previously.
 This was the Toronto Maple Leafs' twenty-first and most recent Stanley Cup Finals, having won twelve championships previously.
-This was the thirteenth playoff series between these two teams, and they split their twelve previous series.
+This was the thirteenth playoff series in the history of the Canadiens-Maple Leafs rivalry, and they split their twelve previous series.
 Their most recent series came in the 1966 semifinals, where Montreal won in a four-game sweep.
 These teams split their fourteen-game regular season series.